The majesty of King Haakon Bay

-King Haakon Bay is a long narrow inlet located on the southern coast of South Georgia Island.
-13 km long and 4 km wide.
-An Antarctic cruise here truly is a visit into uncharted waters – the area has yet to be fully mapped out and the sea’s depths have yet to be oficially measured.
+King Haakon Bay is a long, narrow inlet on the southern coast of South Georgia.
+An Antarctic cruise here truly is a visit into uncharted waters, as the area has yet to be fully mapped out and sea depths officially measured.
+This area is also called King Haakon Sound.

-- Peggoty Bluff received its name after some of Shackleton’s men overturned one of their ships to turn it into a makeshift home.
-The name comes from a Charles Dicken’s novel where a family named Peggoty made their own home from an overturned vessel.
+Nearby Peggotty Bluff received its name after Shackleton’s men overturned one of their ships to turn it into a makeshift shelter.
+The name comes from the Charles Dickens novel, David Copperfield, in which a family named Peggotty made their house out of an overturned vessel.